WordPoints/beta-tester/README.md

 display a list of the most recent commits since your last update, with links to GitHub where you can view the code and more info.

-Again, let me recommend that you don't use this module on a live site.
+Again, let me recommend that you don't use this extension on a live site.
 It is possible that during the development process WordPoints could break temporarily, and could even potentially break your entire site.
-So use this module at your own risk.
+So use this extension at your own risk.